dustinfast/intuitive_agent/README.md

 ## The Intuitive Model

-The agent operates from an intuitive model composed of three layers, labeldd *Classification*, *Evolutionary*, and *Logical*.
-Data is mostly feed-forward, with recurrent feedback signaling the agent's current state and contextual fitness.
+The agent operates from an intuitive model composed of three layers, labeled *Classification*, *Evolutionary*, and *Logical*.
+Data is mostly feed-forward, with recurrent feedback signaling contextual fitness.
-Each layer may persist to file and handle its own logging, depending on configurable options.

 ![The Intuitive Model](https://github.com/dustinfast/intuitive_agent/raw/master/static/img/model.png "The Intuitive Model")